scylladb/care-pet/rust/README.md

 ## How to start a new project with Rust

-Install Go.
+Install Rust.
 Create a repository.
 Clone it.
 Execute inside of your repository:

     $ cargo new project_name